jorzel/hashnode/ckwjrl8gx011t22s1gsflgfiq.md

     assert restaurant.has_open_table(3)
 ```
-We can see that `models.py` file was divided into `entities.py` file, consisting domain models that are plain python classes and don't know anything about ORM or a database, and `orm.py` file that defines database tables and mapping from a python class to a database table.

-In the end, in `test_entities.py` we test `Restaurant` class method without need of the database setup.
-Cool?
-But it's not over yet.

 ## What about unit tests at a service layer?
 Thanks to the separation we can also unit test the application at a service layer (I have recently written something about service layer abstraction [here](https://jorzel.hashnode.dev/flask-mvt-service-layer)) imitating usage of a database, so the whole application logic can be tested without any integration tests.
 To make it happen, we need: